antononcube/Python-packages/QuantileRegression/docs/Quantile-Regression-with-B-splines-guide.md

 - The regression quantiles corresponding to the specified probabilities are linear combinations of B-splines generated over the specified knots.

 - In other words, `quantile_regression` computes fits using a B-spline functions basis.
-The basis is specified with the knots argument and the option [InterpolationOrder](https://reference.wolfram.com/language/ref/InterpolationOrder).
+The basis is specified with the `knots` argument and the option `order`.

-- `quantile_regression` takes the named arguments option `order` which is 3 by default.
+- The named argument `order` is 3 by default.

 -------